visioninhope/MedAgent/README.md

 ## Usage

-Here’s an example of how to use the model:
+Here's an example of how to use the model:

 ```python
 from api.llms.azure import AzureChatCompletion